-Year 1 2025 - 2026
+Year 1 2026 - 2027

-Mrs Colbourne-Payne
+Mrs Ehlen

 At the heart of everything is a personalised approach to each unique individual as part of our Christian Community.
 The strong family ethos ensures that all children and staff feel valued, respected and grow in self-confidence.
 Enthusiastic and caring staff with high expectations, demonstrate care of the whole child.
 Through God’s guidance we encourage each and every child to 'let their light shine.'